Moving to Philippines

 When we asked people what advice they would give someone preparing to move to Philippines, they said:

 "I was lucky because my wife is from the Philippines so as far as learning the customs and so on that part was easy.
 Even so I made several trips of three to four weeks each over a three year period before I made the decision to move and retire here.
 Your US Dollars go very far here.
 My advice is to do your home work on any place you may want to move.
 There is much to learn.
 Visas for long term stay is most important.
 I am married to a local citizen so I only need to leave the country every 12 months for an overnight stay if I wanted and this visa is free.
 There permanent visas with a fee.
 There is top notch health care available here at a fraction on USA cost.
-As I stated before do your home work and you will have much happier results," remarked one expat in Isabel, Philippines.
+As I stated before do your home work and you will have much happier results," said one expat in Isabel.

 How do I find a place to live in Philippines?